Alfred Hooke: Political career

 Hooke joined the Social Credit movement at its beginning; he was familiar with William Aberhart through his work as a school teacher and became involved with Aberhart as a speaker on Social Credit theory.

 Although reluctant at first, he was urged by people in the town of Rocky Mountain House to put his name up for the Social Credit nomination in the Red Deer electoral district.
 He faced nine other candidates for the nomination and headed the polls on the first ballot, upon which six were eliminated.
 The other four names went to the Social Credit advisory committee, which chose him to run in the 1935 Alberta general election.
 Hooke defeated incumbent MLA William Payne and three other candidates with a large majority.

-Redistribution in 1940 created a separate electoral district for Rocky Mountain House.
+Redistribution in 1940 created a separate electoral district for Rocky Mountain House (electoral district).
 Hooke ran there in the election held that year and won a clear majority on the first ballot, defeating two other candidates.